DEFM200 Fundamentals of Contracting and Acquisition (3 semester hours)

-This course involves a case study in which professionals apply the knowledge and skills to demonstrate their ability to negotiate fair and reasonable prices and to consider the legal implications for various contract situations.
-The case study helps develop critical thinking, cost analysis, negotiation, and contract administration skills necessary for successful contract performance.
+This course involves a research paper in which professionals apply the knowledge and skills to demonstrate their ability to negotiate fair and reasonable prices and to consider the legal implications for various contract situations.
+The research paper helps develop critical thinking, cost analysis, negotiation, and contract administration skills necessary for successful contract performance.

 DEFM424 Overhead Management of Defense Contracts (3 semester hours)

 This course provides an understanding of industry overhead costs and the costs’ impact on seller pricing/business strategies under various acquisition environments with differing contract types.
 Attendees will understand the development and application of overhead rates used in contract formation, administration, and closeout.
 The course-integrating case study provides hands-on application of the overhead-rate process in which attendees determine their own final overhead rates.
 No prerequisite.